WaterCAN citizen tests reveal unsafe drinking water in eight municipalities across South Africa

 “In Limpopo, for example, all four sampled sources – a tap, a river and two other domestic sources in Waterberg and Mopani – were unsafe,” said Daele.

-WaterCAN identified at least eight municipalities where drinking-water sources tested positive for E.coli or total coliforms.
+WaterCAN identified at least eight municipalities where drinking-water sources tested positive for total coliforms.
 These are:

 • City of Johannesburg Metropolitan Municipality (Gauteng) – unsafe JoJo tank water, plus a warning-level JoJo tank